Agramm18/Patient_Management_System_v.05/docs/project_info/ABOUT.md

 The current implementation is a Java 21 console application.
 It is not yet a complete hospital or patient-management product.

-The active runtime covers configuration and authentication.
-Patient records, appointments, treatment workflows, billing, reporting, a connected main menu, JavaFX, REST APIs, and deployment automation are planned but not implemented.
+The active runtime covers configuration, authentication, session creation for active users, and first menu routing for local admin and admin roles.
+Patient records, appointments, treatment workflows, billing, reporting, complete admin workflows, JavaFX, REST APIs, and deployment automation are planned but not implemented.

 ## Learning Goals